paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-087-federal-lands-recreation-enhancement.md

 <a id="section-6809"></a>
 ## § 6809.
 Sunset provision

-The authority of the Secretary to carry out this chapter shall terminate September 30, 2019.11 See Recreation Fees note below.
+The authority of the Secretary to carry out this chapter shall terminate September 30, 2031.

 ### Statutory Notes